State of Nature and Individual Autonomy

 Nations too, have a natural reason to do good and live in peace, but there is no global institution to bring it about, like let’s say, a worldwide European Union.
 Some nations pose a threat to global security and the democratic law-abiding nations are forced to arm themselves against these rogues.
 Just as there is a civic body in our democratic nation-states, so there must be such a structure to supply law and order to the whole world, especially now in the time of the microchip and small-scale nuclear weapons.

 Your autonomy, worldwide political violence, (the state of nature) and global government for all humans are intimately connected.
 Violence lurks hidden around economic relationships.
-As an individual, you have something that perhaps you’ve worked for your whole life which could be taken at the point of a gun with little effort on the part of the person who wanted to tae it, but potentially, massive power lies between you and him: that is the authority of state.
+As an individual, you have something that perhaps you have worked for your whole life which could be taken at the point of a gun with little effort on the part of the person who wanted to take it, but potentially, massive power lies between you and him: that is the authority of state.
 Your safety and wealth depends on the state’s health.
 It’s why an insolvent government is an exceedingly dangerous event for citizens of any nation.
 It is also why closing down the global economic systemic to fight a pandemic like Covid can be a cure far worse than the disease.

 Indebted regimes around the world stand on the precipice of their doom.